containers/podman/docs/podman-create.1.md

     bind: A directory is created inside the container state directory and bind mounted into the container for the volumes.
-    tmpfs: The volume is mounted onto the container as a tmpfs, which allows the users to create content that dissapears when the container is stopped.
+    tmpfs: The volume is mounted onto the container as a tmpfs, which allows the users to create content that disappears when the container is stopped.
     ignore: All volumes are just ignored and no action is taken.

 **-i**, **--interactive**=*true*|*false*